 Our approach to the curriculum results in a fun, engaging, and high-quality computing education.

 The quality of children’s learning is evident on our Shared Drive, a digital platform where pupils can share and evaluate their own work, as well as that of their peers.
-Evidence such as this is used to feed into teachers’ future planning, and as a cross-curicular approach continues to be developed, teachers are able to revisit misconceptions and knowledge gaps in Information Technology, Computer Science and Digital Literacy when teaching other curriculum areas.
+Evidence such as this is used to feed into teachers’ future planning and as a cross-curricular approach continues to be developed, teachers are able to revisit misconceptions and knowledge gaps in Information Technology, Computer Science and Digital Literacy when teaching other curriculum areas.
 This supports varied paces of learning and ensures all pupils make good progress.